rafops/db-vending-machine/README.md

 Set the following Terraform variables to configure DB Vending Machine module:

-- Set `backup_profile` to AWS credentials profile where DB Vending Machine will take backups from.
+- Set `backup_profile` to AWS credentials profile where snapshots will be taken from.
 Usually a production account.
+- Set `backup_db_instance` to DB instance identifier in the `backup_profile` account where snapshots will be taken from.
+Usually a production instance.
-- Set `restore_profile` to AWS credentials profile where DB Vending Machine will create DB instances from snapshots.
+- Set `restore_profile` to AWS credentials profile where DB instances will be restored into.
 Usually a development account.
-- Set `source_db_instance` to DB instance identifier in the `backup_profile` account where snapshots will be taken from.
+- Set `restore_vpc_id` to the VPC in the `restore_profile` account where DB instances will be restored into.
+- Set `restore_subnet_ids` to a list containing a minimum of two subnets from the `restore_vpc_id`.

 ## Build Terraform